geins-io/geins-sdk/docs/packages/oms/cart.md

 Read JSdoc for more information on the `copy` method.

 ::: tip :bulb: Tip
-Use this method to add features like `share cart as wishlist` or alike.
+Use this method in combination with `merchant data` to add features like `share cart as wishlist` to your application.
 :::